What is the Best Way to Diffuse Essential Oils? (And What You Need to Know About Choosing Essential Oils)

 Now, all these methods will work well for different reasons.
 However, my favorite way to use essential oils is in a diffuser.
 I've been through MANY diffusers in my time, and I'll be honest: They're not all the same.
 NOT at all.

-FTC and product disclosure: There may be affiliate links scattered throughout this article and if you click through to make any kind of purchase I may receive a small commission at no extra cost to you.
-Also, I was reimbursed for my purchase of the product mentioned in this article and given remuneration for my honest review.
-All opinions here are my own, however.
+FTC and product disclosure: There may be affiliate links scattered throughout this article and if you click through to make any kind of purchase I may earn a small commission at no extra cost to you.

 Ways to Diffuse Essential Oils